- Good look outside

-From the options list, we highly recommend the adaptive dampers ($1,000), which can be dialed through Normal, Sport and Sport Plus modes through the Driving Dynamics Control system.
-It adjusts not only the dampers, but the throttle, transmission and steering feel according to the selected mode.
+We'd highly recommend fitting the adaptive dampers ($1,000), which can toggle the suspension through Normal, Sport, and Sport Plus settings.
+The Driving Dynamics Control system adjusts not only the dampers, but also the transmission shift points, steering feel, and throttle tip-in based on the selected mode.

 The X4's overall footprint isn't identical to the X3, but it's close.
 Like the X3, the X4 can carry three in the back—on paper.
 BMW has given the two outboard passengers preference with sculpted cushions, so riding hump is literally that.
 Up front, passenger and driver space are adequate, and the second row only suffers in head room, typically of many aggressively sloped rooflines.

 Speaking of that roofline: it cuts into cargo space.
 The overall area behind the back seat measures 17.7 cubic feet, or 49.4 cubic feet with the seats folded down—enough room for a sofa table.
 A power tailgate on all models opens to access the cargo area, some models can be optionally equipped with a system that will open the tailgate by waving a foot underneath the bumper.